Elmbridge CAN refugee volunteer support

 You must register (in person) with your local NHS GP practice (find one here) as soon as possible.
 If you have a host, ask them how to do this or ask a member of the Elmbridge CAN team.
 Once you are registered with a GP you may be offered a meeting to discuss any health issues you have.
 Ideally also register with a local NHS dentist, as places are very limited and it is better to do so when you have time, than when you have toothache.

-If you become ill, need medical assistance or have a mental health concern, you can call the GP doctor you are registered with or you can call 111.
+if it's a standard infection for certain conditions you can go STRAIGHT TO PHARMACY WITHOUT GP for antibiotics, or you can call 111.
 They will ask for your details, name and date of birth.
-Then they will discuss your concern and book an appointment wiht a doctor.
+Then they will discuss your concern and book an appointment with a doctor.

 *If you are an asylum seeker, with an active application or appeal, you are eligible and will need an HC2 card to access free care.